ranibb/Angular-Component-Interaction/README.md

 Send data to a child component from the parent component.

 First let's generate a child component and specify the selector in app component template.

+A possible case: Several components make use of the loggedIn state.
+Rather than each component marinating its own logged in value, a single parent component maintains that value and passes it on as an input to the children components.
+To make this interaction of the parent component passing data to the child component possible, we make use of input decorators.